The room filled up fast.

 The ranking system treats different content types differently.

-Document posts (PDF carousels) sit at the top with 7% average engagement.
-They generate 2 to 3x more dwell time than other formats because readers swipe through multiple pages.
-Each swipe is a continued attention signal.
+Document posts (PDF carousels) sit at the top with around 7% average engagement.
+They produce 2 to 3x the dwell time of other formats because readers swipe through page after page.
+Every swipe is another attention signal.

 Text-only posts are still the most consistent for reach.
-Long-form text in the 1,000 to 1,300 character range beats shorter posts because it holds the reader longer.
-Good hooks help, but the substance of what follows matters more.
+Long-form text in the 1,000 to 1,300 character range outperforms shorter posts because it holds the reader longer.
+A good hook helps, but what comes after the hook matters more.

 Video is trending up.
-Upload volume grew 20% year over year.
+Upload volume grew 20% year on year.
 Views jumped 36%.
 The videos that perform best on LinkedIn feel direct and unscripted.
-Over-produced, corporate-style footage underperforms because it reads as advertising.
+Over-produced, corporate footage underperforms because viewers read it as advertising.

-External links remain the single most damaging element you can add.
+External links remain the single most damaging element you can add to a post.
 An outbound URL costs roughly 60% of your distribution.
-If you have to share a link, make the post valuable on its own and accept the trade-off.
+If you have to share a link, make the post stand on its own and accept the trade-off.

 "Document posts generate 2 to 3x more dwell time than single-image or short text posts."
 MeetEdgar, LinkedIn Algorithm 2026 Guide